ArnaudLoos/HomeAssistant-Presentation/README.md

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/frontend_map.png" width="600">

-You can also define zones such that events will fire when you enter or leave the zone.
+You can also define zones such that events will trigger when you enter or leave the zone.

 Define a zone like so: